gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 > Hello Anita,
 >
 > it's been 3 weeks since my assessment and over 6 months since I reached out for help.
 Is there any word on when the DVA might provide me with treatment?
-Also, can I please get a copy of Dr. *******'s report for my own records.
+Also, can I please get a copy of Dr. ██████'s report for my own records.
 >
 > Thank you,
 >